Technological innovations to reduce agrochemicals in plantain

 Context of the story

-Plantain and banana are traditionally propagated by vegetative cloning, that is, by corms or hills.
+Plantain and banana are traditionally propagated by vegetative cloning, that is, by corms or suckers.
 This type of propagation allows the staggered multiplication of crops and the reuse of seed between one harvest and another, but the use of planting material affected by phytopathogens is the main source of disease spread.
 Among the most relevant are the vascular wilt or Moko of quarantine importance.
-The inappropriate use of the affected planting material has contributed to the spread of Moko in several countries of Latin America and the Caribbean, such as Mexico, Honduras, Ecuador, Venezuela, Guyana, Trinidad, Colombia, where it has devastated up to 100% of cultivated areas. with musaceae.
+The inappropriate use of the affected planting material has contributed to the spread of Moko in several countries of Latin America and the Caribbean, such as Mexico, Honduras, Ecuador, Venezuela, Guyana, Trinidad, and Colombia, where it has devastated up to 100% of areas cultivated with musaceae.

 Objectives of the Project